Wasi34/Concert-Mania/README.md

 # Concert Mania
-Concert Mania is a desktop application from where users can get information about the upcoming concerts in nearby places.
+Concert Mania is a desktop application from where users can get information about upcoming concerts in nearby places.
-Musicophile can buy tickets of the concert from here easily and enjoy the concert on time.
+Musicophiles can buy tickets for the concert from here easily and enjoy the concert on time.<br/>

-It's a 3rd year 1st semester project.
+It's a 3rd year 1st semester project.<br/>

 # Features
-Users’ Side:
+Users’ Side:<br/>
-•	See all the upcoming concert
+•	See all the upcoming concerts. <br/>
-•	Search for a specific concert
+•	Search for a specific concert. <br/>
-•	Buy tickets for different concerts
+•	Buy tickets for different concerts.<br/>
-•	Ask for refund
+•	Ask for a refund.<br/>
-•	Login / register.
+•	Login/register. <br/>

 Admin’s Side:
-•	Login
+•	Login<br/>
-•	Schedule all the upcoming concert
+•	Schedule all the upcoming concerts. <br/>
-•	Manage data of all user information
+•	Manage data of all user information.<br/>
-•	Add another admin through registration
+•	Add another admin through registration.<br/>
-•	Maintain sponsors registration
+•	Maintain sponsors registration.<br/>
-•	Manage data of the sold & refunded tickets
+•	Manage data of the sold & refunded tickets.<br/>

 # Developing Language and Framework